HrbzxcDev/Crypto-watchlist-source/README.md

-# CryptoFolio
+# Crypto watchlist

-CryptoFolio WebApp built with React is a crypto currency tracking and portfolio site.
+Crypto watchlist WebApp built with React is a crypto currency tracking and portfolio site.
 It is a very handy tool for crypto currency investors.
 You can watch the price, marketcap graph of any crypto currency , and predict possible future price.

 ## Features
   - Various Crypto Currencies are available